maihanhoang/napari-sam2long/SAM2Long/tools/README.md

 ### Multi-Node Inference for Accelerated Processing
+In default, you can run the following command to perform the inference on a single GPU with a single chunk.
-We speed up the inference using parallel processing across multiple cards.
+Also, we speed up the inference using parallel processing across multiple cards.

-The following SLURM script demonstrates how to run inference across multiple GPUs in parallel.
-This script assumes that you have 8 GPUs available on each node and distributes the video processing evenly across the GPUs.
+The following SLURM script runs inference in parallel across multiple GPUs.
+It assumes each node has 8 GPUs and evenly distributes video processing tasks across these GPUs.
 You can adjust the number of GPUs per node by specifying the `--num_nodes` argument.

 ```bash
 set -x